-The studies about COVID-19 began to show that people who have already had COVID-19 were readmitted to the hospital due to COVID-19 positivity.
-This study aims to identify recurrent positive patients and the demographic characteristics of these patients.
-The number of recurrent COVID-19 positive patients was 190.
-Of these patients, 97 (51.1%) were male, the average age was 44 years ( $\pm$ 16), 147 (77.4%) were never hospitalized, Of the hospitalized patients, 28 (65.1%) were male, and the average age of the inpatients was 54.67 years ( $\pm$ 16.15).
-Looking at the duration of hospital stay of the inpatients, it was observed that the average was 11.16 days ( $\pm$ 8.9).
+Results: The number of recurrent COVID-19 positive patients was 190.
+Of these patients, 97 (51.1%) were male, the average age was 43.98 years (\pm 16.3), 147 (77.4%) were never hospitalized, Of the hospitalized patients, 28 (65.1%) were male and the average age of the inpatients was 54.67 years (\pm 16.15).
+Looking at the duration of hospital stay of the inpatients, it was observed that the average was 11.16 days (\pm 8.9).
 A positive correlation was found between the age of the patients and the duration of their hospital stay (r=0.386).
-The average time between the two positives was 53 days.
-Patients who have a recurrent positive result usually survive the disease with outpatient treatment for their mild illness.
-Hospitalization rates of male patients were higher than those of females, and the duration of hospital stay was found to increase as the age of the patients' increases.
+The average time between the two positives was 52.92 days.

+Conclusion: Patients who have a recurrent positive result usually survive the disease with outpatient treatment for their mild illness.
+Hospitalization rates of male patients were higher than those of females, and the duration of hospital stay was found to increase as the age of the patients increases.